University of Salford Logo University of Salford Logo

 Foot Health and Footwear

-Measurement of physical behaviour
+Measurement of Physical Behaviour

-clinician examining a patient with backpain
+a clinician examining a patient

 Clinical Rehabilitation